Hokkaido Hiyama Offshore Wind: Cost Analysis and Investment Feasibility (Estimated)

 However, in Japan’s designated Promotion Zones, publicly available cost data remain scarce, leaving investors and developers with limited information for decision-making.

-In this article, we assess the Hokkaido Hiyama Offshore Wind Project, estimating CAPEX, OPEX, LCOE, and IRR using the NEDO cost model, based on representative site conditions including distance to shore, water depth, and distance to port.
+In this article, we assess the Hokkaido Hiyama Offshore Wind Project, estimating CAPEX, OPEX, LCOE, and IRR using on DeepWind’s proprietary cost model which references the NEDO cost model and international benchmarks, based on representative site conditions including distance to shore, water depth, and distance to port.

 While these figures are independent estimates, they provide useful insights into the characteristics of this zone and a basis for relative comparison with other areas.